-I am a 6th year Economics PhD Candidate at Arizona State University.
-I am on the Econ Job Market this year, 2025-2026.
+I am a 6th year Economics PhD Candidate at Arizona State University, and am excited to be joining the Department of Economics at Virginia Commonwealth University this Fall!

-I am a 6th year Economics PhD Candidate at Arizona State University.
-I am on the Econ Job Market this year, 2025-2026.
+I am a 6th year Economics PhD Candidate at Arizona State University, and am excited to be joining the Department of Economics at Virginia Commonwealth University this Fall!

 My research interests are in Macroeconomics, with a focus on Housing and Spatial Mobility.
 In my job-market paper, I develop and use a dynamic, spatial-equilibrium model to understand the heterogeneous effects of housing policies in the US, and evaluate their quantitative consequences for the macroeconomy.
 Critically, spatial mobility is a key driver of the dynamic effects of housing policies.
 I find that relaxing housing restrictions in California increases aggregate output by 2.7% and leads to large welfare gains for currently young and future newborn individuals.